 Specifies a threshold for feedback from commands.
 Any command which modifies more than the specified number of lines will provide feedback as to the scope of its changes.
-For commands such as global, open, undo, and visual which have potentially more far reaching scope, the net change in the default: off default: noredraw default: remap default: prompt default: optimize default: open default: report=515 number of lines in the buffer is presented at the end of the command, subject to this same threshold.
+For commands such as global, open, undo, and visual which have potentially more far reaching scope, the net change in the number of lines in the buffer is presented at the end of the command, subject to this same threshold.
 Thus notification is suppressed during a global command on the individual commands performed.